PETER W. PATOUT

 In a previous blog post timed after the release of her last cookbook writing effort: Julia Reed's New Orleans: Food, Fun, and Field Trips for Letting the Good Times Roll....with the front cover shot in my courtyard and a marvelous Creole Gumbo Lunch chapter.
 There's also a foray to my Patoutville family home and Bayside Plantation for an entertaining chapter which included the company of dear friends over an Aioli Dinner.

-Then, after her passing, I shared an extensive recollection in an email linked below featuring photos she had saved over the years.
+Then, after her passing, I shared an extensive recollection featured in this blog with photos she had saved over the years.
 She sent them to me after becoming ill.

 IT'S A HOLIDAY TRADITION!